Fantasy Zone II: The Tears of Opa-Opa

-is a Sega Master System game created by Sega in 1987.
-It was later ported to the arcade, Famicom, and MSX, and was remade for the System 16 hardware on a PlayStation 2 compilation in 2008.
+is a 1987 horizontally scrolling shooter video game developed and published by Sega for the Master System.
+It was ported to the arcade, Famicom, and MSX2, and was remade for the System 16 hardware on a PlayStation 2 compilation in 2008.
 It was re-released on the Wii Virtual Console in North America on June 29, 2009.
-Like the first Fantasy Zone, the player controls a sentient spaceship named Opa-opa who fights surreal invader enemies.
-Like its predecessor, Fantasy Zone II departs from the traditional scrolling shooter themes with its bright colors and whimsical designs.
+The player controls a sentient spaceship named Opa-opa who fights surreal invader enemies.
+Like the first Fantasy Zone, Fantasy Zone II departs from scrolling shooter themes with its bright colors and whimsical designs.
 For this reason, it is occasionally dubbed a "cute 'em up".

 Plot

 In the past, the courageous hero Opa-Opa saved the Fantasy Zone from the invading Menon forces, but his victory came at a price as he was forced to fight his own father who led the invasion.
 It is now Space Year 1432, 10 years after that battle, and the Nenon forces are spreading chaos through the Fantasy Zone.
 Opa-Opa must once again fly into the Fantasy Zone to rout the invasion.

 At the end of the game, Opa-Opa comes face-to-face with the invasion's mastermind: an identical copy of himself.
 After a tense battle, Opa-Opa's father appears to confront them, and the sight of him brings Opa-Opa to tears which causes the second Opa-Opa to vanish.
-It is later revealed that this twin is a physical manifestation of Opa-Opa's dark impulses and desires, spawned from his prior battles and seeking to drive the Fantasy Zone into ruin.
+It is later revealed that this twin is a physical manifestation of Opa-Opa's dark impulses and desires, spawned from a war that took place during his childhood, and seeking to drive the Fantasy Zone into ruin.
 Reunited with his father, Opa-Opa is able to purge this darkness from himself and swears that such a disaster will never occur again.